vvv214/vvv214.github.io/_pages/about.md

 I am an assistant professor at the University of Virginia.
 I got my PhD from Purdue University and my Bachelor's degree from Fudan University.
 I work on differential privacy and machine learning privacy, focusing on designing algorithms that work in practice.

-My [wife](https://xuejunzhao.netlify.app/) is an assistant professor in Information System and Operations Management at UNC Charlotte.
+My lovely wife [Xuejun Zhao](https://xuejunzhao.netlify.app/) is an assistant professor in Information System and Operations Management at UNC Charlotte.

 <!---
 **News** : We won the first place in the Better Meter Stick for Differential Privacy Challenge [link](https://www.herox.com/bettermeterstick/update/3782).